-In this post, you’ll discover the ultimate list with Filippo Brunelleschi facts, one of the most famous artists from the Renaissance.
+In this post, you’ll discover the ultimate list of Filippo Brunelleschi facts, one of the most famous artists from the Renaissance.

 1. Filippo Brunelleschi was born and raised in Florence